Tools Support

 US Tariffs 2026: What Importers Need to Know

-The tariff landscape changed dramatically in 2026.
-A Supreme Court ruling invalidated most IEEPA tariffs, de minimis was eliminated globally, and a new Section 122 duty is in effect.
-Here's what every importer needs to know.
+Summary: The tariff landscape changed a lot in 2026.
+A Supreme Court ruling struck down most IEEPA tariffs.
+De minimis got cut worldwide.
+And a new Section 122 duty is now in effect.
+Here's what each importer needs to know.

 What Happened: The Supreme Court Ruling That Changed Everything

 In February 2026, the Supreme Court ruled in Learning Resources, Inc. v.
 Trump that IEEPA tariffs were unconstitutional.
-This single decision invalidated the legal basis for most of the tariffs imposed since 2025 — an estimated $166 billion in duties collected from over 330,000 businesses.
+This one decision wiped out the legal basis for most tariffs set since 2025.
+That's an estimated $166 billion in duties collected from over 330,000 businesses.

-The ruling means that importers who paid IEEPA-based tariffs may be entitled to refunds.
-US Customs and Border Protection is processing claims, but the process requires proper documentation and filing within statutory deadlines.
+The ruling means importers who paid IEEPA-based tariffs may get refunds.
+US Customs and Border Protection is handling claims now.
+Still, the process needs proper paperwork and filing within statutory deadlines.
+In short: the duty may be gone, but the refund is not automatic.

 Current US Tariff Structure (March 2026)

-To understand real impact, look at tariff stacking by HS chapter — because multiple duties apply at once.
-Here are five common import categories with their effective 2026 duty stacks for China-origin goods.
+To see the real impact, look at tariff stacking by HS chapter.
+Multiple duties apply at once.
+Here are five common import categories.
+Each shows its 2026 duty stack for China-origin goods.
+Know which stack applies to your goods.

-Electronics (HS Chapter 85 — smartphones, laptops, components): Base MFN rate is 0% for most finished electronics under GATT.
+Electronics (HS Chapter 85 — smartphones, laptops, components) start simple.
+Base MFN rate is 0% for most finished electronics under GATT.
 Section 301 List 3 adds 25% on components and List 4A adds 7.5% on finished consumer devices.
 Some semiconductor inputs face 50% under the 2024 Biden-era action.
-Effective total: 7.5–50% depending on the exact HTS code.
+Total: 7.5–50% depending on the exact HTS code.

 Furniture (HS Chapter 94): Base MFN rate is 0% for most wood furniture.
 Section 301 List 3 adds 25%.
 Section 232 can apply if the piece contains steel components.
-Effective total: 25–35% for typical wood furniture from China.
+Total: 25–35% for typical wood furniture from China.

 Machinery and industrial equipment (HS Chapters 84–85): MFN rates range 0–3.5% for most industrial equipment.
 Section 301 rates of 25% apply to manufacturing equipment on Lists 1–3.
 Some capital goods have active exclusions — check the USTR exclusion database before booking.
-Effective total: 3.5–28.5%.
+Total: 3.5–28.5%.

-Steel and aluminum products (HS Chapters 72–76): Section 232 applies universally at 25% on steel and 10–25% on aluminum.
+Steel and aluminum products (HS Chapters 72–76) face a broad rule.
+Section 232 applies at 25% on steel and 10–25% on aluminum.
 For China-origin, add Section 301 at 25%.
 Combined rate: 50% on most Chinese steel products.
-EU and Japan have quota-based exclusions that reduce Section 232 to 0% within quota limits.
+The EU and Japan have quota-based exclusions.
+These cut Section 232 to 0% within quota limits.
+To estimate landed duties on your own goods, try our free tariff simulator.

 Tariff TypeRateStatus